devskale/offpunk/README.md

 You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`. (gemini:// is assumed is no protocol is specified).

 Links in pages are assigned numerical indices.
 Just type an index to follow that link.
 If page is too long to fit on your screen, the content is displayed in the less pager (by default).
 Type `q` to quit and go back to Offpunk prompt.
-Type `less` or `l` to display it again in less.
+Type `less` or `l` to display it again in less. (`less full` or `l full` allows to see the full html page instead of the article view.
+This only applies to html pages)

 Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (you can create multiple bookmarks lists, edit and remove them.
 See the `list` manual with `help list`).